Patient education: Lyme disease symptoms and diagnosis (Beyond the Basics)

 Early localized — Early localized Lyme disease causes a skin condition called erythema migrans (EM).
 EM typically occurs within one month of the tick bite, usually about 7 to 14 days after the tick bite, which may not have been noticed.

 Erythema migrans — Erythema migrans (EM) is a distinctive skin rash that occurs at the site of the tick bite.
 The rash is usually salmon to red-colored; the color may cover the entire lesion or may have an area in the center that is flesh-colored.
 In some cases, the rash consists of multiple rings, which give it a "bull's eye" appearance (picture 2).
-The "bull's eye" is seen in about one-third of patients with EM.
 Approximately 80 percent of people develop EM, although only about 30 percent actually recall having had a tick bite.
+Most patients present with a rash that is homogeneously red.
+The "bull's eye" is only seen in about one-third of those with EM.

 The most common site for a tick bite is in the armpit, groin, backs of the knees, or belt line.
 Children may be bitten on the neck or scalp, although these are unusual sites for bites in adults.
 EM occasionally itches or burns.
 EM typically expands outward over several days and can be as large as 20 cm (8 inches) in diameter.
 The EM rash occasionally itches or burns.
 Most people have a single lesion (at the site of the tick bite), although about 10 to 20 percent have multiple lesions.
 This pattern is caused by the spread of the bacteria in the bloodstream rather than by multiple bites.

 People with an allergy to tick saliva can develop a red rash at the site of the tick bite soon after being bitten; this rash typically lasts for 24 to 48 hours, but may continue for up to a week.
 This reaction may be confused with the EM rash.
-However, an allergic-type rash does not expand and typically becomes less red over time.
+However, an allergic-type rash begins earlier after the tick bite, does not expand, and typically becomes less red over time.
 In contrast, EM expands and often becomes more intensely red over time.
 When in doubt, a healthcare provider should be consulted.
 The provider can help distinguish between redness that does not require treatment and EM, which requires treatment.

 Nonspecific symptoms — Early Lyme disease can cause nonspecific, virus-like signs and symptoms, including fatigue, a feeling of being unwell, fever, headache, muscle pain, joint pain, and swollen lymph nodes.
 However, these symptoms alone (without the presence of EM) are not sufficient to diagnose Lyme disease.
 Severe symptoms are unusual.